 Amsterdam is the capital of the Netherlands, and one of the most popular tourist destinations in all of Europe.
 The city is well-known for its past, the elaborate canal system and the architecture of their iconic, narrow houses.
 Amsterdam offers way more than just cheap thrills!
-You can wander the sidewalks (by foot, or more popularly, by bike) and explore the Old Centre, Red Light, Dam Square, Grachtengordel and Museum districts.
+So you can wander the sidewalks (by foot, or more popularly, by bike) and explore the Old Centre, Red Light, Dam Square, Grachtengordel and Museum districts.
+Amsterdam so photogenic it is difficult to get a bad shot.

 WHAT TO EXPECT IN AMSTERDAM

-Amsterdam has a fascinating history and is part of the reason this city is on so many travelers’ bucket lists.
+Amsterdam features a fascinating history and is a component of the explanation this town is on numerous travelers’ bucket lists.
 It’s truly one-of-a-kind, and offers so many different kinds of experiences.
 Here are some things you should know before traveling to Amsterdam:

 Language: The official language is Dutch, but nearly everyone speaks English as a second language.